Observability

 Which tool made the execution slow?Top tools + tool p95Selected trace waterfall and ordered sequence.

-Did a subagent cause the failure?Agent tree + dependency mapChild agent ID, errors/decisions, then its trace.
+Did a subagent cause the failure?Agent tree + lifecycle DAGChild agent ID, owned work/outcome nodes, errors/decisions, then its trace.

 Why did tokens or cost spike?Tokens/cost over timeProvider/model breakdown and LLM turn details.